 Object properties

 Certain properties in this specification are defined to be objects whose property names satisfy certain conditions.
-Examples are run.artifacts (§3.14.11) and rule.messageStrings (§3.42.8).
+Examples are run.artifacts (§3.14.11) and reportingDescriptor.messageStrings (§3.42.8).
 Unless otherwise specified in the description of a specific property, if any such object is empty, then either the property SHALL be represented as an empty object {}, or it SHALL be absent.

 Array properties